 CSP approved by the EB November 2019 session.

-➢ Strategic outcome 1: Crisis-affected populations in Sierra Leone are able to meet their basic food and nutrition needs during and in the aftermath of crises.
+➢ Crisis-affected populations in Jordan, including refugees, meet their food and nutrition needs throughout the year.